-The estimated annual funding supported by SB-1 is \$5.2 billion, including \$1.5 billion apportioned to local cities and \$1.5 billion to counties for local streets and roads repair.
-Beginning November 1, 2017, the State Controller (Controller) will deposit various portions of this new funding into the newly created Road Maintenance and Rehabilitation Account (RMRA).
-A percentage of this new RMRA funding is apportioned by formula to eligible cities and counties pursuant to Streets and Highways
+The estimated annual funding supported by SB-1 is \$5.2 billion, including \$1.5 billion apportioned to local cities and \$1.5 billion to counties for local streets and road repairs.
+As of November 1, 2017, the State Controller (Controller) began depositing various portions of this new funding into the newly created Road Maintenance and Rehabilitation Account (RMRA).
+A percentage of this new RMRA funding was apportioned by formula to eligible cities and counties pursuant to Streets and Highways Code (SHC) Section 2032(h) for basic road maintenance, rehabilitation, and critical safety projects on the local streets and roads system.